 Visiting Florence with kids can be really difficult.
 Long walks, tons of museums, old buildings.
 Not that interesting for a kid.

 But no worries!
-Here below we are sharing with you the list of the 5 must do activities suitable for the whole family.
+In this article we are sharing the list of the 5 must do activities suitable for the whole family.
 Your itinerary will be much more enjoyable and fun!

 1) Florence with kids – Boboli gardens